Every professional displayed on Counselling Directory has been independently

 I have worked within the social sector of St Vincent’s Hospital Melbourne and with young adults who have been detained in custody at Parkville College Melbourne.
 I retain a deep respect for and engagement in the arts with extensive training in ballet and singing, contributing to a ballet teaching project with underprivileged adolescents in Rio de Janeiro.
 I am a committed songwriter and interested in how creative expression and artistic mediums can work alongside themes being explored in psychotherapy.

-In 2020, I moved from Melbourne to Edinburgh to conduct research within the psychotherapy field at The University of Edinburgh.
+In 2020, I moved from Melbourne to participate within the Scottish psychotherapy field in Edinburgh.
 I hold a particular interest in mourning rituals within western culture and how they impact grieving process, vitality and identity.
 I am a practicing member of BACP.

 Areas of counselling I deal with